artur-IT/Our-Family-Films/README.md

 - Movie browsing - intuitive interface to discover new titles
 - Detailed information - each movie includes description, rating and review
-- Admin panel - ability to add and remove movies (admins only)
+- Admin panel - ability to add and remove movies (admin only)
 - Edit reviews - logged-in users can edit movie reviews
 - Drag & Drop - the ability to move movies on a virtual shelf to adjust their order according to your preferences
 - Animated transitions - smooth animations when viewing movie details
 - Responsive design (only 1 @media) - tailored for mobile and desktop devices.
 - PARALLAX PIXEL STARS background (only CSS)

-&nbsp;

 ## 💡 Technologies